Find a Doctor

 Through trial and error, she discovered she was allergic to monoamine oxidase inhibitors (MAOIs).
 She even was selected to participate in a national study group for vagus nerve stimulation (a surgical implant for treatment-resistant depression), but developed painful side effects from the procedure.
 She ultimately turned to electroconvulsive therapy (ECT) for help.

-During her hospitalization at Western Psychiatric, Judi had ECT three times a week, followed by twice a week treatments after her discharge.
+During her hospitalization at UPMC Western Psychiatric Hospital, Judi had ECT three times a week, followed by twice a week treatments after her discharge.
 Now she receives weekly maintenance treatments as an outpatient at the Center for Interventional Psychiatry at Western Psychiatric.

 “I know that some people fear ECT, and I really try to reassure them,” says Judi.
 “I call them my happy seizures: I know I’ll feel better afterwards.”